The Yearly Reader

 In reaching 20 victories for the first time, Grove certainly qualified for the best pitching performance of the year, producing the lone shutout of the 1927 Yankees.
 (It would be his only blanking of the season.)

-8. Garland Braxton, Washington
+8. Bump Hadley, Washington

 9. Hod Lisenbee, Washington